 Additional domain names cost around $20 a year, even though the going rate is typically less than HALF of that on other sites.

 Shared Hosting: Here’s a quick overview of their shared hosting plans:

 - Basic Shared Hosting: This plan starts at $5.99 per month.
 It comes with unlimited disk space, unlimited bandwidth, unlimited email accounts, and support for unlimited websites.

 - SSD Premium plan: This plan starts at $9.98 per month.
 It comes with 5GB SSD RAID storage and 200GB bandwidth.

 - SSD Professional plan: This plan starts at $13.98 per month.
 It comes with 20GB SSD RAID storage and 300GB bandwidth.

 - SSD Executive plan: This plan starts at $18.98 per month.
 It comes with 40GB SSD RAID storage and 400GB bandwidth.

-Please note that this pricing is for their ‘Biennially’ (which is a stupid name for ‘two year’) plans.
+Please note that this pricing is for their two-year plans.